Now open. This is a place where healing begins and you can start to imagine the possibilities

-The service is unique in that it offers a combination of withdrawal, rehabilitation and family support all on the one site, each with its own dedicated area.
+The service, called “Binbi Yadubay – Healthy Beginnings” offers live in withdrawal, rehabilitation and family programs all on the one site, each with its own dedicated area.
 This allows you to move from one program to the other without having to go far.

 The service is made up of: